 A company that possesses sufficient financial resources and expends these resources to make progress toward stated business goals.
 The company must also be diligent in its efforts to achieve these goals.
 A company that has been acquired and no longer operates independently should still be counted as OPERATIONAL if the license is still active and in compliance.
-See question (Q8.3).
+Similarly, if a license has expired due to patent rights expiring but the company is still doing business based on the original licensed technology, that startup may be counted as operational.
+See question (Q8.4).